 Russ College students are more than just good at math and science.
 They are future engineers and technologists studying with experts in their fields, acquiring leadership and communication skills within a liberal arts university that exposes them to different disciplines, ways of thinking, and cultures.
 Our students arrive at the workplace ready to contribute and primed to become leaders.

-Contact Director of Professional Experiences Dean Pidcock at 740.593.0894 to find the right match for your business.
+Contact Assistant Director of Professional Relationships Stephanie Howell at 740.593.0894 to find the right match for your business.
 We handle internships, co-ops and full-time employment at the college, and collaborate with the university-wide Career and Leadership Development Center.

 For more information in a particular discipline, contact department and research center leadership.